We work with home buyers every day and wanted to share what we found to be the top mistakes that new home purchasers make.

 #4 Not shopping your mortgage rate.

 You have been with your bank for a long time so you go to them for your mortgage.
 This could end up costing you money because different lenders offer different rates.
 If you go to a mortgage broker, they can easily shop your mortgage with many companies to find the best rate.

 #5 Not insuring your home for replacement value.

-The cost to rebuild a home is very different that how much you paid for it.
-A good agent will use a tool to accurately calculate how much it would cost to rebuild your home.
+The cost to rebuild a home is very different than how much you paid for it.
+A good agent will use a tool to accurately calculate how much it would cost to rebuild your home and share it with you to review.
 Understand how your agent came up with the value for your home and make sure the details are accurate.
 Failure to do so could leave you under-insured!